slamora/brackets-wiki/Brackets-Extensions.md

 * [TypeScript Code Intel](https://github.com/tomsdev/brackets-typescript-code-intel): Adds TypeScript support in Brackets (Auto-completion, Quick Edit and more soon).

 **General Functionality**
+* [Tabs](https://github.com/albertxing/brackets-tabs): Show tabs in place of title when sidebar is hidden
 * [Extension Manager](https://github.com/jdiehl/brackets-extension-manager): Install, Remove, and upgrade your extensions from the cloud from inside Brackets (requires node).
 * [Extension Toolkit](https://github.com/davidderaedt/Brackets-extension-toolkit) An extension to make building Brackets extensions easier.
 * [Related Files](https://github.com/jhatwich/brackets-related-files): Discovers and allows you to open related files in your project.